Racketship01/Vue-Masterclass/README.md

 - Two-Way Data Binding with v-model Directive

-  - v-model --creates a two way binding on a form input element or a component(on data property) --valid way to establish 2 way data binding as modern way --connecting data to our template and keeping the two in sync with two way data binding.
+  - v-model --creates a two way binding on a form input element to a component data (on data property) --valid way to establish 2 way data binding as modern way --connecting data to our template and keeping the two in sync with two way data binding.
   - no shortcut unlike other v-directives

   ```html